-Appendix D - Raising safeguarding concerns about a child Please note national good practice guidance is shown on page 17 of Keeping Children Safe In Education 2021
+Appendix D - Raising safeguarding concerns about a child \ Please note national good practice guidance is shown on page 17 of Keeping Children Safe In Education 2022 affected by:

-Safeguarding concern arises from information which indicates that a child has or may have been affected by:
+Safeguarding concern arises from information which indicates that a child has or may have been

-- Behaviour that has harmed (or may have harmed) a child(ren) - Been exposed to criminal activities that could or have caused harm to a child(ren)
+- behaviour that has harmed (or may have harmed) a child(ren) - been exposed to criminal activities that could or have caused harm to a child(ren)

-If the child discloses an incident to you explain to the child that you will share this information with a senior member of staff in order to help them
+If the child discloses an incident to you:

+• explain to the child that you will share this information with a senior member of staff in order to help them.
-Listen carefully to and take seriously what the child is saying

-Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them

-Give the child time to talk, but do not probe or ask leading questions.

-Investigation is not your responsibility

-Do not promise to keep secrets.

-All allegations of harm or potential harm must be acted upon.

-Do not confront the person subject to the allegation

-Record what has been said as soon as possible after the conversation and ensure that a Designated Safeguarding Lead (DSL) is notified immediately.
+- Listen carefully to and take seriously what the child is saying. - Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them. - Give the child time to talk, but do not probe or ask leading questions. - Investigation is not your responsibility. - Do not promise to keep secrets. - All allegations of harm or potential harm must be acted upon. - Do not confront the person subject to the allegation - Record what has been said as soon as possible after the conversation and ensure that a DSL is notified immediately. - DSL: Mrs Samantha Mason (Headteacher) Deputy DSL: Mrs Rachel Robertson (Class 2 teacher)

-A copy of the good practice flowchart is available to all staff located on the notice board in the staff room.

-As soon as you can, complete a cause for concern form (located in the school office) or enter the information on CPOMs.
+As soon as you can, complete a cause for concern form (located in the staff room on the by the noticeboard) or enter the information on CPOMs .
 If you are noting bruising or marks, be sure to include the size, quantity and colour of the bruising or marks.
 Ensure your referral has been received (either verbal acknowledgement or electronic confirmation)